 Credits earned in a CCC may be applied toward completion of an associate degree.

-Certification and Baccalaureate Opportunities
+Addiction Services Certification Opportunities

 The Social and Human Services AS Program is a Florida Certification Board approved provider.
-Students who complete the Addiction Services, CCC may meet the training requirements for board certification as a Certified Addiction Counselor or Certified Recovery Peer Specialist.
+Students who complete the Addiction Services, CCC may meet the training requirements for board certification as a Certified Addiction Counselor.
 Contact the Florida Certification Board at https://flcertificationboard.org/ for more information.

 Course Prerequisites